 We're All Connected: Systems Thinking

-We are excited offer a wide variety of workshops, spanning everything from climate justice to urban farming to oyster restoration in the Bronx!
+Last year, we were honored to offer a wide variety of workshops, spanning everything from climate justice to urban farming to oyster restoration in the Bronx.
+Below are the workshops offered last year to give an idea of what will be included in this year's workshops.

 NY Sun Works: Building a Hydroponic System from Everyday Materials